In3luki/pf2e-request-rolls/README.md

 **Project Licensing:**

--   All HTML, CSS and Javascript in this project is licensed under version 3 of the GNU General Public License (GPLv3).
+-   All HTML, CSS and Javascript in this project is licensed under the Apache License v2.

 **Content Usage and Licensing:**